Chamrawal

 Chamrawal is a village in Bagpat district, Uttar Pradesh, India.
 Chamrawal is located at a distance of 6.556 km from Pilana town, and 16.25 km from Baghpat town.

 History

 It is to be said that Chamrawal village was discovered by Chaman rishi in the year 707 AD.

 The land for the air force firing range was acquired prior to 1908, and the resultant oustees now living in Chamrawal are mostly of the Tyagi Brahmin community.

 Chamrawal was once in Meerut district, but became a part of Baghpat district upon its creation.

 Geography

 The PIN code of the village is 250515.
 Other villages in the same postal zone include Pilana, Hisawada, Lalyana and Khatta Prahladpur.
 Other nearby villages include Mansoorpur (1.7 km), Lalyana (2.5 km), Panchi (2.6 km), Kaharka (3.1 km), Khaila (3.1 km), Dhikoli (3.2 km) and Lahchauda (3.6 km).

 Administration

-The village pradhan is Keshav Tyagi.
+The village pradhan is Pradeep Tyagi.
 The police station is in Chamrawal Chandinagar.